Ralph Lawrence Carr

-Ralph Lawrence Carr (December 11, 1887 – September 22, 1950) was an American attorney and politician who served as the 29th Governor of Colorado from 1939 to 1943.
+Ralph Lawrence Carr (December 11, 1887 – September 22, 1950) was an American attorney and politician who served as the 29th governor of Colorado from 1939 to 1943.
 During World War II, he defended the rights of American citizens of Japanese descent and allowed their voluntary relocation to Colorado.

-Early life

-Born in Rosita in Custer County, Carr grew up in Cripple Creek in Teller County, graduated from Cripple Creek High School in 1905, and earned a law degree in 1912 from the University of Colorado.
-After more than a decade in private practice, he moved to Denver, and in 1929, President Herbert Hoover appointed him U.S. Attorney for Colorado.

 Governor

 In 1938, after running unopposed in the Republican primary, Carr was elected to a two-year term as governor of Colorado, defeating Democrat Teller Ammons, the incumbent governor.

 A conservative Republican, Carr was committed to fiscal restraint in state government and opposed the New Deal policies of President Franklin Roosevelt.

-In July 1939, he joined 33 other governors is a statement calling for "moral rearmament" as a solution to the current economic crisis.
+In July 1939, he joined 33 other governors in a statement calling for "moral rearmament" as a solution to the current economic crisis.
 In August he sent the Colorado National Guard to quell violence between AFL-organized strikers and non-strikers at the Green Mountain Dam construction site.
 In late 1939, when he was mentioned as a possible Republican candidate for vice-president on the national ticket in 1940, he indicated he preferred to seek re-election as governor: "I am not interested in any job outside Colorado right now."
 At the Republican National Convention in June 1940, Carr supported Wendell Willkie and seconded his nomination.

 He was re-elected in 1940.
 In January 1941, Carr issued an unconditional pardon to Michael Fillipo, who had been convicted of assault in 1915, escaped from a Colorado prison farm, served in the U.S. Army in World War I, and lived in Brooklyn with his wife and seven children before revealing his Colorado criminal record voluntarily when filing his alien registration.

 In July 1942, the state Republican Convention nominated Carr unanimously for the U.S. Senate.
 Facing the Democratic incumbent Edwin C. Johnson, a former isolationist who pledged unreserved support for FDR, Carr called for "a return to the two-party system, preservation of constitutional rights and an end to bureaucratic dictatorship".
 He lost the race narrowly in November, with 49.2% of the vote to Johnson's 50.2%.

 In September 1950, attempting a political comeback, he won the Republican nomination for governor.
 He died soon after.